-A 2021 systematic review and meta-analysis on the role of probiotics in the treatment of functional abdominal pain (FAP) in children found no firm evidence on the efficacy of probiotics (105).
-Nine RCTs (total 702 children, 506 with functional abdominal pain; 4 to 18 years) were identified.
-L reuteri DSM 17938 was administered in 6 RCTs (110, 111, 113, 124-126) and L rhamnosus GG in 3 RCTs (116-118).
-Compared with placebo, in children taking L reuteri DSM 17938, there was significant reduction in pain intensity (6 RCTs, n=380, MD -1.24, 95% CI -2.35 to -0.13) and an increase in number of days without pain (2 RCTs, n = 101, MD 26.42 days, 95% CI 22.67 to 30.17).
+A 2021 systematic review and meta-analysis on the role of probiotics in the treatment of functional abdominal pain (FAP) in children found no firm evidence on the efficacy of probiotics (103).
+Nine RCTs (total 702 children, 506 with functional abdominal pain; 4-18 years) were identified.
+L reuteri DSM 17938 was administered in 6 RCTs (108-112,122) and L rhamnosus GG in 3 RCTs (114-116).
+Compared with placebo, in children taking L reuteri DSM 17938, there was significant reduction in pain intensity (6 RCTs, n = 380, MD -1.24, 95% CI: -2.35 to -0.13) and an increase in number of days without pain (2 RCTs, n = 101, MD 26.42 days, 95% CI: 22.67-30.17).
 For all other outcomes, there was no difference between the probiotic and placebo groups.

-Another 2021 systematic review and meta-analysis evaluated the efficacy of probiotic adjuvant therapy in childhood IBS (104).
-Nine RCTs were included, involving 651 participants (106-109, 116, 117, 119-121).
-Of note, three of these RCTs included mixed populations, namely subjects with IBS as well as subjects with FAP (109, 116, 117).
+Another 2021 systematic review and meta-analysis evaluated the efficacy of probiotic adjuvant therapy in childhood IBS (102).
+Nine RCTs were included, involving 651 participants (104-107,114,115,117-119).
+Of note, 3 of these RCTs included mixed populations, namely subjects with IBS as well as subjects with FAP (107,114,115).
 There was a wide diversity in the use of the probiotic strains.
-L rhamnosus GG was investigated in 4 trials (107, 116, 117, 120), L reuteri in one (109) and Bacillus coagulans unique IS2 in one (106).
-A probiotic mixture was used in 2 trials (120, 121).
+L rhamnosus GG was investigated in 4 trials (105,114,115,118), L reuteri in one (107) and Bacillus coagulans unique IS2 in one (104).
+A probiotic mixture was used in 2 trials (118,119).
 The review concluded that probiotics are effective at treating abdominal pain caused by IBS in children.
 No significant correlation between abdominal pain and probiotic dose was found.
 However, the included studies were heterogeneous with regards to the probiotic and the placebo regimens, duration of the intervention, and the evaluation tool used.
 This heterogeneity makes it difficult to recommend a single probiotic strain, despite some evidence to support its use.
 Many studies either did not report a sample size calculation or were underpowered.
 These limitations would necessitate a cautious interpretation of the results.

-HCPs may recommend L reuteri DSM 17938 (at a dose of 108 CFU to 2 x 108 CFU/day) for pain intensity reduction in children with FAPD.
+HCPs may recommend L reuteri DSM 17938 (at a dose of 10^8 CFU to 2×10^8 CFU/day) for pain intensity reduction in children with FAPD.

-- Certainty of evidence: Moderate - Grade of recommendation: Weak
+- Certainty of evidence: Moderate. - Grade of recommendation: Weak.

-HCPs may recommend L rhamnosus GG (at a dose of 109 CFU to 3×109 CFU twice daily) for the reduction of pain frequency and intensity in children with IBS.
+HCPs may recommend L rhamnosus GG (at a dose of 10^{9} CFU to 3×10^{9} CFU twice daily) for the reduction of pain frequency and intensity in children with IBS.

-- Certainty of evidence: Moderate - Grade of recommendation: Weak
+- Certainty of evidence: Moderate. - Grade of recommendation: Weak.

-Functional constipation
+Functional Constipation

-According to 2014 ESPGHAN/NASPGHAN recommendations, probiotics should not be used in the treatment of functional constipation in children (127).
-For the current document, three systematic reviews were analyzed (103, 128, 129).
-For the list of probiotics which were included in the reviews, please see Table S2, http://links.lww.com/MPG/C954.
+According to 2014 ESPGHAN/NASPGHAN recommendations, probiotics should not be used in the treatment of functional constipation in children (123).
+For the current document, 3 systematic reviews were analyzed (101,124,125).
+For the list of probiotics which were included in the reviews, please see Table S2, Supplemental Digital Content, http://links.lww.com/MPG/C954.

-The most recent (2022) systematic review and meta-analysis (129), which evaluated 12 studies, including 965 children(130-141), and two follow-up studies, including 166 children(142, 143), investigated the effect of (or the addition of) probiotics versus placebo or laxative treatment.
+The most recent (2022) systematic review and meta-analysis (125), which evaluated 12 studies, including 965 children (126-137), and 2 follow-up studies, including 166 children (138,139), investigated the effect of (or the addition of) probiotics versus placebo or laxative treatment.
 Studies were heterogeneous with respect to study design, diagnostic criteria for functional constipation, study population, study intervention, duration of treatment and follow-up, and outcome measures.
 Additionally, an overall high risk of bias was found across most studies.
 Therefore, the evidence found in this systematic review should be interpreted with caution.
-The authors concluded that more welldesigned high-quality RCTs concerning the use of probiotics for management of children with functional constipation are needed before changes in current guidelines are indicated.
+The authors concluded that more well-designed high-quality RCTs concerning the use of probiotics for management of children with functional constipation are needed before changes in current guidelines are indicated.